romaopatrick/assets-rebalance/README.md

 ## Makefile
 mk dev

 ## TODO List
 To Think On:
 - Charts grouping by fin assets groups (refin)
 - Charts for groups (refin)

-Quick Wins

-- Show average of indexes percentage (14% a.a., 105% from CDI, IPCA + 5%)

 Features
 - Take Snapshots